SamuraiDeveloper/uberdms/README.md

 Installation
 ------------

-You can simply zip all the files from this repo into ubermenu.zip and upload that int he normal way.
+You can simply zip all the files from this repo into uberdms.zip and upload that int he normal way.
 It is packed as a [WordPress](http://www.wordpress.org) plugin.

 Next Steps